ncatlab/nlab-content/pages/87.md

 * every cover is the quotient of its kernel pair (equivalently, every cover is a [[regular epimorphism]]).

 +--{: .query}
 _David R_ says: aren't these two conditions  only equivalent if the category has pullbacks?
 That is what it says at [[regular epimorphism]].
+A map being the quotient of its kernel pair is an effective epimorphism, is it not?
 =--

 Note that these are precisely the axioms saying that the singleton families $\{p:V\to U\}$ where $p$ is a cover form a [[subcanonical coverage|subcanonical]] [[Grothendieck pretopology]].
 One important class of examples is when $S$ is a [[regular category]] and the covers are the [[regular epimorphism]]s.
 Another is when $S$ is the category of smooth manifolds and the covers are the surjective submersions.